VinaymsGowda/Mimir-Documentation/MicroServices/Readme.md

    cd books

-2. Create a .env file and add the following content inside it mongo_url=<Connection String>/bookservice
+2. Create a .env file and add the following content inside it mongo_url=connection string /bookservice
-Replace <Connection String> with the one you got from MongoDB Atlas.
+Replace connection string  with the one you got from MongoDB Atlas.